dataset-ninja/sweet-pepper/README.md

-# Sweet pepper and peduncle segmentation
+# Sweet Pepper and Peduncle Segmentation

 Sweet Pepper is a dataset for semantic segmentation, object detection, instance segmentation tasks.